kk20krishna/Intelligent-Sourcing/README.md

 ### 🛠️ Summary of Linear Optimization Model
 - **Objective Function**: Maximize the weighted sum of **priority fulfillment while minimizing cost, distance, and delivery time**.
-- **Decision Variables**: Determines the amount of stock to be allocated from each warehouse to fulfill each order.
+- **Decision Variables**: Determines the amount of stock to be allocated from each fulfilment location to fulfill each order.
 - **Constraints**:
-  - Warehouse stock limits.
+  - fulfilment location stock limits.
   - Fulfillment of order quantities.
   - Trade-offs between cost, distance, priority, and delivery time.
 ---